-James Bopp is a registered financial advisor who has a passion for economics, investments, and world event.
+James Bopp is a registered financial advisor who has a passion for economics, investments, and world events.
 He earned his Bachelor of Arts degree in Economics from the University of California, Davis.

-Catharine Bramkamp holds a BA in English from UCSB and a MA in Creative Writing from SSU.
+Catharine Bramkamp holds a BA in English from UC Santa Barbara and a MA in Creative Writing from Sonoma State University.
 She has been an adjunct professor for three universities for the last seven years.

 Steve Browning (Ambassador Ret.) served 34 years as a diplomat in the US Foreign Service.
 He was an instructor at the University of Southern California and has guest lectured on foreign policy and diplomacy at colleges and universities.